 Materials: 82% recycled polyester, 18% spandex

 The Carve Designs Lake Sunshirt feels like a cross between a sun shirt and a rash guard.
 The material is on the thicker side, like a rash guard, and not as breathable as your typical sun shirt.
-As such, the Lake Sunshirt might not be your best bets for hikes, but due to its UPF 50 rating and quick-dry properties, it’s a great pick for water sports.
+As such, the Lake Sunshirt might not be your best bet for hikes, but due to its UPF 50 rating and quick-dry properties, it’s a great pick for water sports.
 The full-length zipper is nice because you can zip it up for maximum sun protection or open it to cool off.

 The Lake Sunshirt is semi-fitted but Carve Design’s products tend to run a little big.
 We’d recommend ordering your usual size for a slightly baggy fit.
-Unfortunately this shirt only comes in women’s sizing and styles…sorry boys!
+Unfortunately, this shirt only comes in women’s sizing and styles…sorry boys!

-CHECK PRICE ON REI
+CHECK PRICE ON REIBest of the Rest

 Patagonia Tropic Comfort Natural Shirt ($99)